Pleural effusions following cardiac surgery

 - Oregon Health & Science University

-Postoperative pleural effusions are common in patients who undergo cardiac surgery [1-13].
+Postoperative pleural effusions are common in patients who undergo cardiac surgery [1-11].
 Most of these effusions develop as a consequence of the surgical procedure itself ("nonspecific pleural effusions") and follow a generally benign course.
-Postoperative pleural effusions may also occur with postpericardiotomy syndrome (PPCS, also known as the postcardiac injury syndrome or Dressler's syndrome), or as the initial manifestation of a potentially serious complicating event, such as heart failure or pulmonary embolism (table 1).
+Postoperative pleural effusions may also occur with postpericardiotomy syndrome (PPCS), which is a subgroup of the more general category of conditions called postcardiac injury syndrome, or as the initial manifestation of a serious complicating condition, such as heart failure or pulmonary embolism (table 1).

 The extent of the evaluation required for a postoperative pleural effusion depends upon the presence of associated cardiovascular symptoms and the volume, timing of onset, progression, and persistence of the pleural effusion.
 Effusions with the following characteristics almost invariably represent nonspecific pleural effusions, and require only observation:

 ●Present within one to two days after surgery and not progressive

 ●Not associated with respiratory symptomsTo continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Light RW.
 Pleural effusions after coronary artery bypass graft surgery.
 Curr Opin Pulm Med 2002; 8:308.

 - Peng MJ, Vargas FS, Cukier A, et al. Postoperative pleural changes after coronary revascularization.
 Comparison between saphenous vein and internal mammary artery grafting.
 Chest 1992; 101:327.

 - Vargas FS, Cukier A, Hueb W, et al. Relationship between pleural effusion and pericardial involvement after myocardial revascularization.
 Chest 1994; 105:1748.